dfface/xml2epub/README.md

   * chapter_object (Chapter object): Use the three methods of creating a chapter object to get the object.
 * Epub object  `create_epub(output_directory, epub_name=None)`: Create an epub file from the Epub object.
   * output_directory (str): Directory to output the epub file to.
   * epub_name (Option[str]): The file name of your epub.
+Each character of the file name must be printable and pass the `str.isprintable()` test.
+Unprintable characters will be filtered.
 This should not contain .epub at the end.
 If this argument is not provided, defaults to the title of the epub.
+  * absolute_location (Option[str]): The absolute path and file name of the file, excluding the file type suffix (do not contain .epub at the end).
+If not passed, the file location is `${current working path}/${output_directory}/${epub_name}.epub`.
+If this parameter is passed, the file will be saved at the absolute path specified by the parameter.
+Please make sure you have write permission to the location and the path is legal.
 * `html_clean(input_string, help_url=None, tag_clean_list=constants.TAG_DELETE_LIST, class_list=constants.CLASS_INCLUDE_LIST, tag_dictionary=constants.SUPPORTED_TAGS)`: The internal default `clean` method we expose for easy customization.
   * input_string (str): A string representing HTML / XML.
   * help_url (Option[str]): current chapter's url, which helps to identify relative links in the web page.